Learn how to cut butternut squash with ease, including halves and cubes. Plus, learn the right way to peel and prepare it for cooking.

-Butternut Squash is one of those weird-shaped vegetables that leaves you wondering, what am I supposed to do with this?
+Butternut Squash is one of those weird-shaped vegetables that leaves you wondering, What am I supposed to do with this?
 How do I cut it?
 What do I make with it?
 How do I cook it?
-If you’ve never cut or cooked one before, it’s definitely intimidating.
+If you’ve never cut or cooked one before, it can definitely be intimidating.

-But this popular winter vegetable is so delicious, and I don’t want you to miss out.
-So I’m here to show you STEP BY STEP how to cut butternut squash, so you don’t have to fumble around with it.
-There is a knife involved, after all, so if you’re not careful, trying to cut this thing could be stressful.
+But this popular winter vegetable is so delicious, I don’t want you to miss out.
+So I’m here to show you, step by step, how to cut butternut squash, so you don’t have to fumble around with it.

 In addition to showing you how to cut it, I’ll tell you how to peel butternut squash, prep it, store it, and give you some recipe ideas.

 • Use a large, well-sharpened knife.
-I like using a chef’s knife for this.
+I like using a chef’s knife.
 A knife that is sturdy and heavy will make it easier to handle, and the sharpness will make it easier to slice through the squash with ease.

 • Stabilize your cutting board so that it doesn’t move around while chopping.
 Heavier boards tend to stay put a little better (compared to flimsy plastic ones).
 You can also dampen the surface beneath the board to help it stay in place.